StayTuned Digital helps video creators publish and measure everywhere

 “We provide ubiquity to where the audience is,” he said.

 And when he talks about video publishers, he isn’t just thinking about traditional media companies (although he’s looking to work with them too).
-He also said StayTuned could work with newer digital companies, ecommerce retailers and other brands that are created content — and eventually, small businesses.
+He also said StayTuned could work with newer digital companies, e-commerce retailers and other brands that are creating content — and eventually, small businesses.

-As for the funding, it was led by Bowery Capital, with participation CourtsideVC, Quaker Health, Social Leverage, Liquid 2 Ventures, The Fund, Hive Ventures, Grape Arbor and a number of angel investors.
-StayTuned is also part the current GCT Startup-in-Residence program.
+As for the funding, it was led by Bowery Capital, with participation from CourtsideVC, Quaker Health, Social Leverage, Liquid 2 Ventures, The Fund, Hive Ventures, Grape Arbor and a number of angel investors.
+StayTuned is also part of the current GCT Startup-in-Residence program.